nurupo/ProjectTox-Qt-GUI/INSTALL.md

 /Users/<username>/Qt5.2.1/5.2.1/clang_64/bin/qmake -Wall ../projectfiles/QtCreator/TOX-Qt-GUI.pro
 make
 ```
 On success, this will build a `TOX-Qt-GUI` executable.
-You may get a warning while running qmake `WARNING: Could not resolve Info.plist: '../../../../Qt5.2.1/5.2.1/clang_64/mkspecs/macx-clang/Info.plist.app'.
+You may get a warning while running qmake `WARNING: Could not resolve Info.plist: 'Info.plist.app'.
 Check if QMAKE_INFO_PLIST points to a valid file.` but disregard it and run make.

 Note the use of `--recursive` in `git clone`.
 This will automatically initialize and update all submodules.